-To get to some of the music controls quickly, swipe up from the bottom of the Home screen (all models except the iPhone X) or swipe down from the upper-right corner of the screen (iPhone X) to open the Control Center.
+To get to some of the music controls quickly, open the Control Center.
 In the upper-right corner of the Control Center, you see Audio tools.
 Press and hold on this area to open the same set of music controls as you see on the Lock screen.
 When you're done, tap outside the music controls to return to the Control Center.
-Use the controls you see; then, close the Control Center by tapping the downward-facing arrow at the top and continue what you were doing.
+Use the controls you see; then, close the Control Center and continue what you were doing.